sauravrao637/SPT/README.md

 ## Smart Contract

 The smart contract code is written in Solidity, a programming language specifically designed for smart contracts on the Ethereum platform.
 It defines the game rules, player interactions, and manages the game state.
-The smart contract is deployed on the Sepolia testnet.
+The smart contract is deployed on the Sepolia testnet at address [0xb4ffbaa78ae83c1f6775e8f0652c3a5c343d750b](https://sepolia.etherscan.io/address/0xb4ffbaa78ae83c1f6775e8f0652c3a5c343d750b).

 ## Frontend